Posted on

 Some manufacturers offer free recycling programs for their electronic products or similar items made by other manufacturers.

-For example, Best Buy and Staples will accept any electronic appliance, and Ikea will accept batteries.
+For example, Best Buy and Staples will accept any electronics, and Ikea will accept batteries.

 Option 4: Check your utility service provider for large appliance pickup

-Some utility services will pick up refrigerators and freezers, but you should choose a different option for smaller appliances.
+Some utility services will pick up refrigerators and freezers, but you should choose a different option for smaller appliances (see Option 1 above).

 How Are Electronics Recycled?